MatthewPress/whats-for-dinner/README.md

 ## Layout and Style

-- Layout and Style is based on a provided comp from The Turing School of Software and Design
+- Layout and Style are based on a provided comp from the Turing School of Software and Design
 - The spec for this project can be found [here](https://frontend.turing.io/projects/module-1/dinner.html).

 ## Functionality